 Canada’s Natural Gas and the West Coast LNG Opportunity

 Canada has an abundant supply of natural gas—an estimated 1,230 trillion cubic feet—much of it located in underground reservoirs in Western Canada.
 This amount of natural gas is equivalent to a 300-year supply based on current domestic consumption rates.

-Currently 100-per cent of Canadian natural gas exports go to our sole customer: the United States.
+Currently virtually all of Canadian natural gas exports go to our sole customer: the United States.
 However, in recent years, U.S. production of natural gas has increased dramatically.
 This has caused a regional oversupply, driving prices down in North America.
 It has also decreased demand for Canadian natural gas in markets in the U.S. and Eastern Canada.

 LNG exports from Canada’s West Coast represents a new market opportunity for Canadian natural gas, particularly to energy-hungry markets in Asia.
 Countries such as China and India, for example, are forecast to increase their natural gas consumption by 2040 by 190 per cent and 233 per cent respectively (IEA, 2017).
 Overall, global consumption of natural gas is expected to increase by 45 per cent by 2040.

 Canada has a number of advantages in accessing these markets.
 The sailing distance from the West Coast to markets in Eastern Asia is shorter than for a number of Canada’s competitors.
 Also, Canada’s cooler climate means that less energy is needed to liquefy natural gas compared with warmer regions.
 Canada is a trusted trading partner that the world sees as producing environmentally sustainable oil and natural gas.